elmnt/roundabout/README.md

 There's a pretty large gap between the ideals of lightweight, semantic, accessible web pages, and the demands of most client work.
 Features get added.
 Code gets bloated.
 Pages get heavier.

-Remember what your high school basketball coach used to say?
-"It's the fundamentals.
-Focus on the fundamentals."
-I didn't play basketball in high school.
-I don't even watch basketball.
-It's a lazy analogy.
-You get it.

-This project was a great reminder of the fundamental structure that needs to sit under the modern app-driven web experience today.
-This was a fun exercise.
-Working toward minimalism under technical constraints is always great practice.
+This project was a reminder of the fundamental structure that needs to sit under the modern app-driven web experience today.
+Working toward minimalism under technical constraints is always good practice.

 ### Tools / Credit

-The wealth of tools at the disposal of the designer/developer is amazing.
-I've added quite a few bookmarks, as a result of this project.
+These are some of the resources I used to complete this project:

 Google page speed insights
 https://developers.google.com/speed/pagespeed/insights/